-Communication Services: 2 of 5 Industries Reporting Year-Over-Year Growth
+Communication Services: 2 of 5 Industries Reported Year-Over-Year Growth

-The Communication Services sector is reporting the highest (year-over-year) revenue growth rate of all eleven sectors at 8.2%.
-At the industry level, two of the five industries in this sector are reporting (or have reported) year-over-year growth in revenues.
+The Communication Services sector reported the highest (year-over-year) revenue growth rate of all eleven sectors at 8.2%.
+At the industry level, two of the five industries in this sector reported year-over-year growth in revenues.
 However, the Interactive Media & Services (17%) industry is the only industry that reported double-digit growth.
 On the other hand, the other three industries in the sector reported year-over-year declines in revenue of less than 1%.